Mission and Objectives

 The Electrical Engineering Department in the College of Engineering at the University of South Florida is committed to graduating electrical engineers who shall within a few years of graduation:

-- Demonstrate a progression in technical competence and increasing responsibility in the practice of engineering.
+Demonstrate a progression in technical competence and increasing responsibility in the practice of engineering, and the ability to contribute to the diversity of thought and creativity in the workplace.

 - Continue to develop professionally through life-long learning, advanced education, and other creative pursuits in science and technology.